In this article, we are going to learn how to configure supplies and contracts in the EMS platform.

 We save and that's all!
 Now, we have to assign this supply to our locations.
 For more information, click here.

-The DEXCell Energy Manager’s “Rate Simulation” feature, which is available with our professional license version, lets us simulate the cost of our contracts so we are better able to control costs.
+The EMS platform offers a “Rate Simulation” feature, which is available with our professional license version.
+It lets us simulate the cost of our contracts in order to compare and choose always the option that better suits us.

 To set up a rate simulation, we go to the “Analysis” menu and then to the “Cost” screen, where we see the option “Simulate with”.